 University employees must always be mindful of good stewardship and the University business purpose when using University funds.
 Reimbursements may be requested for reasonable and necessary expenses incurred by individuals in the conduct of official University activities for expenditures that do not fall within these purchasing procedures.
 Examples would include:

-Reimbursement for a business-related meals
+- Reimbursement for a business-related meals:

 For business-related meal reimbursements, the original itemized meal receipt must be attached to the form.
 The names of the individuals attending the meal, along with their affiliation with the University, and the business purpose must be written on the form or receipt.
 “Business Meeting” is not a valid business purpose; need to include the general topic of discussion.
 Only reasonable tips (15-20%) will be reimbursed.
-Tips in excess of 20% are considered personal expenses and are not reimbursable.
+Tips in excess of 20% are considered personal expenses and is not reimbursable.

-Reimbursement for mileage that is not travel related
+- Reimbursement for mileage that is not travel related:

 The University permits the auto mileage allowance published annually by the IRS.
 The rate is available on the IRS website or from the Accounts Payable office.
-A Mileage Log and Reimbursement Request showing the dates, destination, and mileage incurred or a mileage calculation from MapQuest, along with the business purpose for the trip is required.
+A Mileage Log & Reimbursement Request showing the dates, destination, and mileage incurred or a mileage calculation from MapQuest, along with the business purpose for the trip is required.
 Employees are reimbursed for workday travel in excess of regular round-trip commute from home to St. Mary’s University.
 Departments who reimburse mileage for work-day automobile travel should maintain records of the employee’s round-trip commute to ensure accurate calculation of the reimbursement.
 Traveler must carry at least the minimum legal limit of liability insurance required by law when using personal vehicle for University business.

-Reimbursement for supplies or materials purchased under the PO requirement of $1,000
+- Reimbursement for supplies or materials purchased under the PO requirement of $1,000

 For reimbursements of supplies or materials under $1,000, the original receipt must be attached to the Check Request Form, and required approvals obtained.